derek73/python-nameparser/README.rst

 ===========

 A simple Python module for parsing human names into their individual components.
+The HumanName class splits a name string up into name parts based on placement in the string and matches against known name pieces like titles.
+It joins name pieces on conjunctions and special prefixes to last names like "del".
+It can also try to correct capitalization.

-It uses a extensive list of common name titles, suffixes and other name parts to attempt the best guess that can be made with a simple, rule-based approach.
+It attempts the best guess that can be made with a simple, rule-based approach.
 It's not perfect, but it gets you pretty far.

 **Attributes**